-Israel and Iran trade strikes as hostilities extend into fifth day
+Israel and Iran trade further strikes as hostilities extend into fifth day

 Concerns grow that the conflict could spark a wider regional war.

-Israel has carried out strikes across Iran while Tehran returned fire with missiles as the foes traded attacks for a fifth straight day.
+Israel has carried out strikes across Iran while Tehran returned fire with missiles as the foes traded attacks for a fifth straight day with the region anxiously bracing for a potentially wider and ruinous conflict.

 The ongoing violence on Tuesday came after United States President Donald Trump struck an ominous note, calling for the immediate evacuation of Tehran.
 Concerns that the US could spark a wider regional war should it enter direct conflict with Iran continue to build.